 There are many factors to consider when determining which cities are going to be the most cost-effective for you.
 For example, your salary may be considerably attractive however not in proportion with living expenses.

 Some cities are also cheaper for a family than a single person to live in.
 It’s also important to consider which province offers more attractive salaries for your occupation as well as which provinces your occupation is in high demand as this could affect your chances of being successful when applying for permanent residence in Canada.

 Below are our top 4 provinces to consider before you move to Canada.

 Located in east-central Canada, Ontario is the 2nd largest province in the country and is known as Canada’s number one tech hub.
-Although the cost of living may be generally high, salaries offered are among the highest offered in the country, making it quite an affordable province to live in.
+Although the cost of living in Ontario may be generally high, salaries offered are among the highest offered in the country, making it quite an affordable province to live in.

-Cities such as Thunder Bay, Guelph, Kitchener-Waterloo, Kingston, London and Montreal all rank in the top 10 most affordable cities to live in Canada.
+Cities such as Thunder Bay, Guelph, Kitchener-Waterloo, Kingston, London, and Montreal all rank in the top 10 most affordable cities to live in Canada.

 How Do I Get There?